You can change your genes. Really.

 You are probably asking, well if this is true, and there is data dating back from 1998 how come doctors don’t talk about it?

 It’s simple – lifestyle changes don’t make money.
 Pharmaceutical drugs do.
-So much of what you hear, and what your doctor practises is determined by the Big Pharma and policy makers.
+So much of what you hear, and what your doctor practices, particularly in the US, is shaped by what they can bill to the insurance company.
+Big Pharma (the giant pharmaceutical companies) have revolving doors with the FDA and our government, meaning many policies are also shaped by money - and not our best interest.

 To quote a former Harvard Professor of medicine and Editor in Chief for the New England Journal of Medicine, Dr Arnold Seymour Relman.